The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

    - deleting data(sets) to clean up the MongoDB JSON document datastore.

 11) Storing datasets in a SQL datastore: learn to use the RDBMS PostgreSQL in combination with the spatial PostGIS extensions for storing RAW OpenStreetMap data and ShapeFiles:
-   - Loading RAW OSM data in a database using OSM2PGSQL;
+   - loading RAW OSM data in a database using OSM2PGSQL;
-   - Loading ShapeFiles in a database using SHP2PGSQL;
+   - loading ShapeFiles in a database using SHP2PGSQL;
-   - Loading DEMFiles (Digital Elevation Map Files) in a database using Raster2PGSQL;
+   - loading DEMFiles (Digital Elevation Map Files) in a database using Raster2PGSQL;
-   - Querying the data in the PostgreSQL datastores;
+   - querying the data in the PostgreSQL datastores;
    - deleting data(sets) to clean up the PostgreSQL relational database.

 12) Creating a Tileserver using Tilestache and Gunicorn:
    - generating topographical basemaps using the raw OpenStreetMap and OpenSeaMap data stored in the PostgreSQL datastore using TileStache, Mapnik and Pillow;
    - generating topographical basemaps using the raw OpenStreetMap and OpenSeaMap data;
    - caching the generated tiles;
    - serving the generated tiles to the Frontend (end-user webapplication that runs in the webbrowser);
    - generating Height Terrain Files using Cesium-Terrain-Builder.

 13) Creating a middleware webservice with an API using the Python microwebservices framework Flask and a Gunicorn webserver: